ram6ler/Toy-Computer-Assembler/README.md

 .main
   ld %a prompt
-  proc %0 print
+  call %0 print
   ld %a 0xA0
   .string %a
   ld %a greet
-  proc %0 print
+  call %0 print
   ld %a 0xA0
-  proc %0 print
+  call %0 print
   ld %a exclaim
-  proc %0 print
+  call %0 print
   .line
   halt